rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 To expose our microservices with an ingress routing, we need to create several objects, some of them reviewed in the previous section.

-Be clear that after to apply this istio objects, the old routes does not work anymore, and the new route will be no longer in the namespace of our microservices, every route and ingress gateway will be located in the istio-system namespace.
+Be aware that after applying these Istio objects, the old routes will no longer work, and the new routes will no longer be in the namespace of our microservices; every route and ingress gateway will be located in the istio-system namespace.

 So in our case the objects that will be applied will be the following: